DocsBuildDeploying Your Apps

 | Web | The Core serves your built frontend at /apps/{appId}/.
 Accessible from any browser. |

-| Dev (Studio) | During development, Studio runs cargo tauri dev which starts a Vite dev server with hot reload in a native window. |
+| Dev (Studio) | During development, Studio runs a Vite dev server with hot reload in a native window. |

-| Native app | Run cargo tauri build to produce a standalone .dmg, .msi, or .AppImage.
-The app bundles the frontend and auto-connects to the Core on launch. |
+| Native app | Build a standalone .dmg, .msi, or .AppImage that bundles the frontend and auto-connects to the Core on launch. |

 Deploy via API